Our plans for Polhill

 We would like to have a relaxed management style at Polhill.
 This means that there will be little human intervention, allowing the habitat to be restored naturally and welcoming all wildlife that chooses to visit.
-But getting to this point does take some human intervention and initial effort – much of which is costed in our appeal and, will lead to greater biodiversity on the site.
+But getting to this point does take some human intervention and initial effort – much of which was costed in our old appeal and, will lead to greater biodiversity on the site.
 For a look at some of the species that we might see in the future, check out this blog on chalk downland species.

 First three months